osu-sig/vmware-pyscripts/README.md

 Full tested package requirements are defined in `requirements.txt`

-These scripts have been tested on VMware vSphere 7.0.
+These scripts have been tested on VMware vSphere 7.0.3 using Python 3.11.

 ## Install